Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Is the TRIUMPH Clinical Trial Program Dosing Protocol?

 The TRIUMPH clinical trial program is Eli Lilly’s Phase 3 evaluation of Retatrutide for obesity and metabolic research.
 Retatrutide’s triple-agonist mechanism — targeting GLP-1, GIP, and glucagon receptors simultaneously — underpins the trial’s dosing strategy.
-The dosing protocol is designed around a slow, stepwise titration that allows researchers to evaluate tolerability at each escalation level before advancing to the next dose tier.
-The TRIUMPH program is a pivotal study in advancing obesity research, with the potential to set new standards for efficacy and safety in metabolic therapies.
+The protocol is built around slow, stepwise titration so each escalation level can be observed before the next increase.

-The trial design was informed by Phase 2 data published by Jastreboff et al. in the New England Journal of Medicine (2023), which demonstrated that gradual escalation significantly reduced the incidence and severity of GI-related adverse events compared to rapid dose increases.
-The Phase 2 study evaluated doses up to 12mg/week, while the TRIUMPH Phase 3 program extends evaluation to a 15mg/week arm.
+The trial design was informed by Phase 2 data published by Jastreboff et al. in the New England Journal of Medicine (2023), which demonstrated that gradual escalation significantly reduced the incidence and severity of GI-related adverse events compared to rapid dose increases.[1]
+The Phase 2 study evaluated doses from 0.5 mg to 12 mg/week.
+For Phase 3, Lilly adopted a higher starting dose and refined target maintenance doses based on the published Phase 2 findings.

-The TRIUMPH trials are registered on ClinicalTrials.gov under identifiers NCT06490861 and NCT06490874.
-Retatrutide remains an investigational compound with no regulatory approval in any jurisdiction.
-All research use of this compound must comply with applicable local regulations.
+The TRIUMPH trials are registered on ClinicalTrials.gov under identifiers NCT06490861 and NCT06490874.[2][3]
+Retatrutide remains investigational with no regulatory approval in any jurisdiction.
+For milestone updates, use the TRIUMPH trial tracker; for device-specific handling, use the pen guide; for pharmacokinetic context on weekly carryover and washout, use the retatrutide half-life guide.

 Tolerability and protocol adherence are closely monitored, with discontinuation rates reported in clinical trials serving as important indicators of safety and overall treatment tolerability.